Endpin

-The endpin is the component of a cello or double bass that makes contact with the floor to support the instrument's weight.
+An endpin, more commonly spelled end pin and also called tailpin, is the component of a cello or double bass that makes contact with the floor to support the instrument's weight.
 It is made of metal, carbon fiber, or, occasionally, wood, and is typically extensible from the bottom of the instrument, secured there with a thumbscrew or other tightening mechanism.
 Most bass clarinets and contrabassoons also have a similar fixture.
 Endpins became a standard part of the cello in the mid-19th century.
 Before then, celli were held tightly with the legs.
 Some performers of pieces of baroque music continue to not use an endpin during period performances.
 The endpin is widely credited to making the cello more appealing to play for women, who were before compelled to hold the instrument on the floor due to the complicated dress and fashion of the time.

 Types of endpins

 Endpins are usually tipped with a point to stick into the floor, which is sometimes capped with black rubber to preserve the floor's surface and provide friction.
 Generally, endpins are parallel to the long axis of the instrument, but some cellists and bassists fit their instruments with a Tortelier-style endpin, which angles more towards the floor, improving mobility at the expense of stability.
 Also, some endpins have a secondary extension for tall musicians.
 The endpin also may have notches cut in it, allowing it to have extra holding strength at these points.
-This design is particularly common on string basses and beginning-level cellos.
-The former often require these because of their greater weight.